-This easy, no bake retro Strawberry Jello Angel food cake is made with store bought angel food cake, frozen strawberries, whipped cream and jello.
+This easy, no bake retro Strawberry Angel food cake is made with store bought angel food cake, frozen strawberries, whipped cream and jello.
 It's very light and refreshing, so it's the perfect Easter dessert or dessert to accompany any big holiday spring or summer meal.

 Cuisine American, Canadian

 1store-bought angel food cake * or use a box mix

 425gram-package frozen strawberries, thawed

 Heads up; There is a 24 hour setting time for this recipe!

 Spray a bundt cake pan with non-stick cooking spray.

 In a large bowl, dissolve strawberry jello mix in boiling water, then stir in frozen strawberries and mix well.